NaN-xyz/GlyphsApp-Scripts/README.md

 # GlyphsApp Scripts

 Or rather, script singular.
+Four to mollow.
+Fore tomorrow.
 More to follow.

 ## MasterBlaster.py